BugSplat-Git/bugsplat-ng/README.md

 <br>

 ## 👋 Introduction
 BugSplat supports the collection of errors in Angular applications.
-The bugsplat-ng npm package implements Angular’s [ErrorHandler](https://angular.io/api/core/ErrorHandler) interface in order to post errors to BugSplat where they can be tracked and managed.
+The bugsplat-ng npm package implements Angular’s [ErrorHandler](https://angular.io/api/core/ErrorHandler) interface in order to post errors to BugSplat, where they can be tracked and managed.
 Adding BugSplat to your Angular application is extremely easy.
-Before getting started please complete the following tasks:
+Before getting started, please complete the following tasks:

 * [Sign up](https://app.bugsplat.com/v2/sign-up) for BugSplat
 * Complete the [welcome](https://app.bugsplat.com/v2/welcome) workflow and take note of your BugSplat database